stackitcloud/stackit-cli/docs/stackit_beta_security-group-rules_create.md

 ```
       --description string                The rule description
       --direction ingress                 The direction of the traffic which the rule should match.
-Some of the possible values are: ingress, `egress`
+The possible values are: ingress, `egress`
       --ether-type string                 The ethertype which the rule should match
   -h, --help                              Help for "stackit beta security-group-rules create"
       --icmp-parameter-code int           ICMP code.
 Can be set if the protocol is ICMP